istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 keywords: [traffic-management,egress,security,gateway,tls]
 ---

-This is part 2 in a new series about secure control of egress traffic in Istio.
+Welcome to part 2 in our new series about secure control of egress traffic in Istio.
 In [the first part in the series](/blog/2019/egress-traffic-control-in-istio-part-1/), I presented the attacks involving egress traffic and the requirements we collected for an egress traffic control system.
 In this installment, I describe the Istio way for controlling egress traffic securely and show how Istio prevents the